 This is a simple solution to follow, but it is likely a temporary solution.
-Follow up on the next methods if you are not getting solutions.
+Follow up on the following methods if you are not getting answers.

 Method 2: Empty Recycle Bin

-There are some reports that clearing your recycle bin can resolve the issue.
-Simply right-click on the Recycle Bin on the desktop, select Empty Recycle Bin from the pop-up menu, and empty it.
+Some reports clearing your recycle bin can resolve the issue.
+Simply right-click the Recycle Bin on the desktop, select Empty Recycle Bin from the pop-up menu, and empty it.
 If prompted, confirm the action and see the error message resolved.

-In addition to its effectiveness, it is only a temporary fix, so you should try other solutions below once you’ve managed to resolve the issue once and for all.
+In addition to its effectiveness, it is only a temporary fix, so you should try other solutions below once you’ve resolved the issue.

 Method 3: Find and Terminate the Associated Process

-The error that the action cannot be completed because the file is open in another program indicates that there are some files running behind, and it disaffirms to close itself.
+The error that the action cannot be completed because the file is open in another program indicates that some files are running behind, and it disaffirms to close itself.

-We will use Resource Monitor instead of the traditional Task Manager since it provides much better tools for finding and lifting stuck processes.
-Follow these steps to detect and lift stuck processes.
+We will use Resource Monitor instead of the traditional Task Manager since it provides better tools for finding and lifting stuck processes.
+Follow these steps to detect and raise stuck processes.